i2p/i2p.www/i2p2www/spec/common-structures.rst

   serialized by padding each element to length/2 with leading zeros if necessary.

-* All types are Big Endian, except for EdDSA, which is stored and transmitted in a Little Endian format.
+* All types are Big Endian, except for EdDSA and RedDSA, which are stored and transmitted in a Little Endian format.

 JavaDoc: http://{{ i2pconv('echelon.i2p/javadoc') }}/net/i2p/data/SigningPublicKey.html